sahanHe/sahanhe.github.io/_pages/about.md

 Research Vision
 ======
-I want to make robots safe and robust with human-level autonomy in highly dynamic and challenging environments, especially with limited computational and sensing capabilities.
+I want to make robots safe and robust with human-level autonomy in highly dynamic and unstructured environments, especially when faced with computational and sensing hardware limitations, which are generally caused by either the small size or cost limitations.